homanchou/xr/book/04-Meetin-Room-Communications.md

 ### Create a User Socket

 Ok, enough theory let's create this socket thing.
 Fortunately phoenix includes a generator for that too.
 Run the following command in your terminal in your projects root folder but don't follow the instructions it spits out in the terminal.
-We'll be doing something slightly different since we already have a liveview socket so we can piggy back on.
-In other words the generator created a new js client and wants us to add a new endpoint, however we can just share the liveview socket that so that our front-end client doesn't need to join two different sockets.

 ```bash
 mix phx.gen.socket User